ros-controls/ros2_control_demos/example_13/doc/userdoc.rst

   Scenario state:

-  - right robot is "standing"
+  - right robot is now "standing" at the last position
   - left robot is moving
   - middle robot is moving